pcawte/AgDev/README.md

 ### CRT (C-runtime)

-- crt0 (public): updated to target Agon - sufficient for the proof of concept, will likely need to be developed further to support the full library and C++.
+- crt0 (public): updated to target Agon - sufficient for the proof of concept, will need to be developed further to support the full library and C++ (constructors, destructors, etc. - this was in the original crt0 - needs to be added back in and tested)

 - inchar.src (weak): updated to input from MOS rst 008h GETKEY command